clojurists-together/clojuriststogether.org/content/news/2023/May 2023: Short Term Project Updates.md

 interfaces that make sense with sparseness, the Float and Double engines with sparse vector operations, and the Float and Double engines with CSR operations for GE CSR matrices.
 I tested a lot of this, but it still needs polishing.

-I could only release snapshots, as I discovered a few omissions in JavaCPP MKL preset that are then fixed in the new version 1.5.9, which is still only a snapshot, so Neanderthal Sparse is still only available only as a snapshot on GitHub [https://github.com/uncomplicate/neanderthal-sparse](https://github.com/uncomplicate/neanderthal-sparse).
+I could only release snapshots, as I discovered a few omissions in JavaCPP MKL preset that are then fixed in the new version 1.5.9, which is still only a snapshot, so Neanderthal Sparse is still only available only as a snapshot on [GitHub](https://github.com/uncomplicate/neanderthal-sparse).

 All in all, I am satisfied with what has been done in this round.
 It may not be exactly what I imagined when I started, but become much broader, with a huge chunk of work that is more general and will benefit Uncomplicate libraries in future.

-** In short, Q12023 resulted in:**
+**In short, Q12023 resulted in:**
 - The core of [Spare Matrix and Vectors implementations](https://github.com/uncomplicate/neanderthal-sparse) that is not as complete and polished as the rest of Neanderthal but that is a great first milestone.

 - The port of the core Neanderthal CPU engine (GE matrices and vectors) to JavaCPP, which will be the base of porting the rest of Neanderthal's CPU and CUDA implementation to JavaCPP.